 Europe’s Payment Services Directive 2 (PSD2) encourages open banking, sparking an array of startups that compete with traditional financial providers by offering real-time payments, cross-border transfers, and enhanced digital services.

-For strategic forecasts on up-and-coming markets, Explore Fintech Funding Trends for 2025.
+For strategic forecasts on up-and-coming markets, Explore Fintech Funding Trends.
 This resource compares how rising economies may outpace global slowdowns, providing deeper insights into venture capital’s shifting priorities in Latin America, MENA, and beyond.

 AI in Financial Services